 Having the privilege to work in Canada is an excellent opportunity for different nationalities, as it is one of the world’s largest economies.
 Canada is known for its overall high level of innovation, entrepreneurship, and sustainability for a quality life.
 The Canadian education system and strong workplace culture attract many aspiring foreign nationals to mainly build their specialization in the healthcare industry.

 Canada’s healthcare industry is growing over the years, making it the biggest contributor to Canadian job market growth.
-There are thousands of healthcare jobs, and medical professionals have become of the the highest-paid occupations.
+There are thousands of healthcare jobs, and medical professionals have become one of the highest-paid occupations.
 No wonder why a lot of Internationally Educated Health Professionals (IEHP) wanted to enter Canada’s workforce, and that includes Medical laboratory technologists.

 Who are these so called Medical Laboratory Technologists (MLTs)?

 Medical laboratory science is Canada’s third-largest health profession.
 They usually provide up to 85% of diagnostic information as the basis for decisions on patient management.
 According to the Government of Canada’s Job Bank, openings for MLTs from 2019-2028 are expected to rise to 20,400.
 Based on statistics, a certain percentage of healthcare professionals are immigrants.

 The medical laboratory technology profession is regulated in the Canadian provinces except in British Columbia, Prince Edward Island, Newfoundland and Labrador, and the Territories.

 MLTs are highly trained professionals who typically work around hospitals, diagnostic laboratories, and doctor’s offices.
 They perform various tests using the patient’s blood samples, body fluids, and tissues.

 If you are interested in becoming a licensed MLT in Ontario, you need to meet the registration requirements before you can take the certification exam.